tyspt/projekt-studium-paketwand-controller/README.md

 # projekt-studium-paketwand-controller

-This is the controller script running on offline package stations for the Projektstudium course at OTH Regensburg in WiSe 20/21, which aims to add more transparency to the logistic processes at a local company in Regensburg.
+This is the controller Application running on offline package stations powered by Raspberry Pi for the Projektstudium course at OTH Regensburg in WiSe 20/21, which aims to add more transparency to the logistic processes at a local company in Regensburg.

-This project uses a common python web wrapper called [pywebview](https://github.com/r0x0r/pywebview) which enables us building python GUI with web technologies, the structure is modified from another starter project: [pywebview-react-boilerplate](https://github.com/r0x0r/pywebview-react-boilerplate).
+This project uses a populer python web wrapper called [pywebview](https://github.com/r0x0r/pywebview) which enables us building python GUI with web technologies (Angular in our case) without losing system level control, the structure of this project is modified from [pywebview-react-boilerplate](https://github.com/r0x0r/pywebview-react-boilerplate).

-Follow the instructions below to get started:
+In order to get started, please follow the instructions below:

 ## Requirements
 First make sure you have the following dependencies installed before proceeding: